rcompos/kubespray-and-pray/README.md

-# SolidFire Kubernetes Kubespray #
+# SolidFire Kubernetes Baremetal #

-Deploy Kubernetes clusters with Kubespray on virtual machines or bare metal.
+Deploy Kubernetes clusters with Kubespray on bare metal (physical servers) including virtual machines.

 ### Description ###

-Automated install Kubernetes clusters using KubeSpray.
+Automated install Kubernetes clusters using Kubespray.
 The clusters are designed to be built on virtual machines or bare metal.

 The cluster will use the following components:
 Control plane container engine: *docker*